moh-amer/Social-Media-NodeJs/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Set up environment variables in a `.env` file (see `.env.example` for example variables)
+3. Set up environment variables in a `.env` file
 4. Start the server with `npm start`

 ## Usage

-1. Navigate to `http://localhost:9001` in your web browser
+1. Navigate to `http://localhost:PORT` in your web browser
 2. Register for a new account or log in with an existing account
 3. Explore the app's features by creating posts,create and interacting with others' posts